antoinebres/scrapy_es_watson/README.md

         def parse(self, response):
             pass

-Then complete the parse fonction and make it return a dict with the informations we need.
+Then complete the parse fonction with the selectors of step 1 and make it return a dict with the informations we need.
-Run _cd_crawler.bat_ and paste the following command to launch the crawl: _scrapy crawl figaro_
+Run _cd_crawler.bat_ and paste the following command to launch the crawl:
+_scrapy crawl figaro_